Solar-Gators/docs/Electrical/Telemetry/gui.md

 First you need to install Node.js v20.
 We will use `nvm` (Node Version Manager) to do this to allow hotswapping between node versions when swapping between projects.

 You MUST use WSL if you are running Windows in order to run the current master version.
-Note that you must [enable systemd](https://stackoverflow.com/a/74843759>) in order to [start the MySQL server](https://www.digitalocean.com/community/tutorials/how-to-install-mysql-on-ubuntu-18-04) (ensure you follow these two linked tutorials before continuing).

 ```eval_rst